sh4wty1/Portfolio/README.md

 # Portfolio
-A portfolio page I coded to test my skills.
-This project is a portfolio that I developed during the HTML and CSS module of Ada Tech's React Front-End course.
-It was the last class of the module and I did it personally in order to give more authenticity and personality to the page.
+This is a personal portfolio I created to showcase my skills and projects.
+It was developed using HTML and CSS as part of my learning journey in front-end development.
+The design reflects my personality and provides a snapshot of my work and interests.